ambivalent-axiom/ambivalent-axiom/README.md

 Thanks for visiting my sapce!
 I appreciate.

 What is an ambivalent-axiom?
-I think the best way to describe it in cats!
+I think the best way to describe it is in cats!
 Yess!
-Schrödinger's cat is a most famous ambivalent axiom. 🐈‍⬛
+Schrödinger's cat is a most famous ambivalent axiom! :))))) 🐈‍⬛

 You are reading this readme instead of talking to me directly probably because I am superbusy working on my CODELEX final project, it's going to be full functional banking system... can't wait to push it.. 🐱